4601 N. Fairfax Drive, Suite 1200

 5.7 Duties of Secretary.
 The secretary shall (a) attend all meetings of the Board of Directors, (b) record all of the proceedings of the meetings of the Board of Directors in a book to be kept for that purpose and perform like duties for the committees of the Board of Directors when required, (c) give, or cause to be given, notice of all special meetings of the Board of Directors, (d) authenticate all records and documents of the Corporation whenever appropriate, and (e) perform all duties normally incident to the office of secretary and such other duties as the Board of Directors or the chair, under whose supervision he or she shall be, may from time to time assign.

 5.8 Duties of Treasurer.
-The treasurer shall (a) have the custody of the Corporation's funds and securities, (b) keep full and accurate accounts of receipts and disbursements in books belonging to the Corporation, (c) deposit all moneys and other valuable effects in the name and to the credit of the Corporation in such depositories as may be designated by the Board of Directors, (d) disburse the funds of the Corporation as may be ordered by the Board of Directors, taking proper vouchers for such disbursements, (e) shall render to the chair and the Board of Directors, at its regular meetings, or when the Board of Directors so requires, an account of all his or her transactions as treasurer and of the financial condition of the Corporation, and (f) perform all duties normally incident to the office of treasurer and such other duties as the Board of Directors or the chair, under whose supervision he or she shall be, may from time to time assign.
+The treasurer shall (a) render to the chair and the Board of Directors, at its regular meetings, or when the Board of Directors so requires, an account of the financial condition of the Corporation, and (b) perform all duties normally incident to the office of treasurer and such other duties as the Board of Directors or the chair, under whose supervision he or she shall be, may from time to time assign or enumerate in a board-approved position description for the treasurer.
+Other duties are enumerated in the board-approved charter for the Finance and Audit Committee, for which the Treasurer serves as chair.

 5.9 Executive Director.
 The Board of Directors shall appoint an Executive Director.
 The Executive Director shall have general and active management of the business of the Corporation, and shall see that all orders and resolutions of the Board of Directors are carried into effect.
 The Executive Director shall report to the Executive Committee.
 He or she shall execute, acknowledge, and deliver contracts, on behalf of the Corporation, except where required or permitted by law to be otherwise executed or where the Board of Directors expressly delegates the execution thereof to some other officer or agent of the Corporation.
 He or she shall perform all duties as the Board of Directors and Executive Committee may from time to time prescribe.